Oceanview, San Francisco

 Oceanview is a neighborhood in the southern portion of San Francisco, California.
 It was first established as a community in the 1910s and originally centered on the intersection of Sagamore Street and San Jose Avenue.
 Today, the neighborhood is bordered by Orizaba Avenue to the west, Lakeview Avenue to the north, and Interstate 280 to the south and east.

-Ingleside and the Ocean Avenue campus of City College lay north of Oceanview; Cayuga Terrace is to the east; Daly City, California, and the Outer Mission are south; and Merced Heights is to the west.
+Ingleside and the Ocean Avenue campus of City College lie north of Oceanview; Cayuga Terrace is to the east; Daly City, California, and the Outer Mission are south; and Merced Heights is to the west.

 Oceanview Playground and Minnie and Lovie Ward Recreation Center are located in the middle of the neighborhood, a two-square-block area between Plymouth Avenue, Capitol Avenue, Lobos Street, and Montana Street.
 The Ocean View Branch Library of the San Francisco Public Library is located at 345 Randolph St. Ocean View is served by Muni Metro Routes M, 29 and 54.

 History

 Oceanview, also referred to as "Lakeview" by some natives of the community, has a rich history.
 Oceanview was originally an Italian-Irish-German neighborhood in the mid- to late nineteenth century; the location acted as a station for train service between San Francisco and San Jose, owned by San Francisco and San Jose Railroad, bought by Southern Pacific in 1868.

-Post World War II the Ocean View was one of the few places in San Francisco where African-American families could buy property.
+Post World War II Oceanview was one of the few places in San Francisco where African-American families could buy property.
 During redevelopment in the Western Addition/Fillmore neighborhood in the 1960s and 1970s by the San Francisco Redevelopment Agency, more African-American families moved to the neighborhood from the Western Addition and Bayview neighborhoods.
 Until the mid-1990s, African Americans accounted for over 50 percent of the neighborhood's residents.
 In the early 2000s, lower real estate prices relative to the rest of the city brought in a new influx of Asians, Latinos, and Caucasians, making Oceanview one of the most culturally diverse neighborhoods in San Francisco.

 At one point in time there was a lake on Geneva Ave, down the slope from the eastern side of Oceanview.
 Lake view refers not to Lake Merced, but the former Lake Geneva.
 The creek coursed through this canyon and by Glen Park and then through what is now Bosworth Street until it reached the bottom, over which Mission Street viaduct is built.
 The other source is about where Cayuga Avenue and Regent Street intersect.
 Its channel was what is now Cayuga Avenue and joined the other branch under the Mission Street viaduct.
 The creek widened between Niagara and Geneva Avenues to form what was known as Lake Geneva.